Ella-Hoeppner/Quoot/README.md

       * not sure what to rename clojure's "set" to, maybe "hash-set"?
         * a bit annoying to have this name collision, but "map" is already overloaded and doesn't refer to the data structure either so not having "set" be a constructor/caster doesn't seem like a big deal
     * maybe called "with" instead, set sounds side-effectful
+    * I guess this should work with lazy lists?
+      * this seems silly but also pretty cool maybe?
   * update
+    * as with set, should work with lazy lists
   * butlast
+    * should work with lazy lists
   * sort
   * sort-by
   * min-by